Banff National Park

 Banff National Park is Canada's first national park, established in 1885 as Rocky Mountains Park.
 Located in Alberta's Rocky Mountains, 110–180 km west of Calgary, Banff encompasses 6,641 km2 of mountainous terrain, with many glaciers and ice fields, dense coniferous forest, and alpine landscapes.
-Provincial forests and Yoho National Park are neighbours to the west, while Kootenay National Park is located to the south and Kananaskis Country to the southeast.
+It is bordered by Jasper National Park to the north, Yoho National Park and Kootenay National Park to the west in British Columbia, and Kananaskis Country to the southeast.
 The main commercial centre of the park is the town of Banff, in the Bow River valley.